Why Does My Toilet Keep Clogging

 The trap is an S-shaped tube that separates your toilet from the drain line (and keeps nasty sewer gases from getting into your home).
 If something (like a toothbrush) was flushed down the toilet, it could be stuck in this trap.
 Then, each time you flush, more debris gets wrapped around this object, eventually leading to a clog.
 A plunger can solve the problem by sending all the debris down the sewer drain, but the toothbrush stays in the trap because its shape makes it difficult to get through the S-curve.
 How to fix: Unfortunately, to get to objects like this out of the trap, you must take the toilet off the floor and get to it from the bottom.
-This is a pain, so make sure you’ve eliminated other possible causes.
-If you’re uncomfortable with this at all, we recommend hiring a professional since mistakes could lead to even more problems and higher costs.
+This is a pain, so make sure you've eliminated other possible causes.
+If you're uncomfortable with this at all, we recommend hiring a professional since mistakes could lead to even more problems and higher costs.
 Caution: Make sure you replace the wax ring on the bottom of your toilet if you remove the toilet from the floor.
-This is the seal that keeps waste water from leaking into your home.
+This is the seal that keeps wastewater from leaking into your home.

 An old, low-flow toilet

-If you have a older low-flow toilet, it just may not have enough flushing power.
-When low-flow toilets first came out, they weren’t great and many homeowners reported problems.
+If you have an older low-flow toilet, it just may not have enough flushing power.
+When low-flow toilets first came out, they weren't great and many homeowners reported problems.
 Since then, manufacturers have much improved their design.
-But some homes still have the old models.
+But some homes still have old models.
 How to fix: Replace your toilet with a more modern version.

 Sewer line problems